scriptype/salinger/README.md

   }
    ```

  - As the scripts imply, there should be something named **run**.
-Well, that's actually the folder in which you manage your tasks.
-So, in your project root, there's a **run** directory.
-A folder tree then looks like this:
+Well, that's actually the folder in which we manage our tasks.
+So, in the project root, there's a **run** directory.
+The folder tree then looks like this:

    ```
 ├── package.json